verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] The test also thinks you're a giant pain in the ass.
 - [ ] Much as I'd like to kill you by dangerously lowering your blood sugar, murder violates my parole.
 - [ ] Sorry to mess with your world view but I'm not messed up.
+- [ ] Cause I'm stunned.
+And I have to look at something.